How It Started

 June 2025

-Intellectual property protection begins as a provisional patent is filed covering both the Orpheus Pro and Basic unit designs, securing the innovative approaches developed for autonomous field operation.
+Provisional patent filed covering the Orpheus Pro and Basic designs, protecting the approaches developed for autonomous field operation.

 July 2025